 Best Cities for Work

-During Summer 2009, the renowned business publication Forbes.com published a list of 25 communities the leadership determined to be the Best laces to Move for Work in the USA.
+The renowned business publication Forbes.com published a list of 25 communities the leadership determined to be the Best laces to Move for Work in the USA.
 Thsi list from 2009 holds true even at the end of the 2010s.

 These particular 25 cities, towns, and even some unincorporated places are all fast-growing suburbs of major cities.
-Compared to other places, the Top 25 have a higher percentage of residents that have moved in from other states and other countries to work in the USA.
+Compared to other places, the best have a higher percentage of residents that have moved in from other states and other countries to work in the USA.

 - Alpharetta Georgia - Home of the Chicken Whisperer radio show.